Pretty scary, right?

 Pretty much any SEO will include the following:

 - search traffic

 - on-page metrics (bounce rate, time on page, etc.)

-But for the most part, only solid firms and freelancers will mention one of two things: either return on investment (ROI) or conversions, possibly both.
+But for the most part, only solid firms and freelancers will mention either return on investment (ROI) or conversions, possibly both.